-The MAP 160-Byte File Layout Specifications, FTP process instructions and Alternative Application Student Record School File Layout documents for the 2021-22 and 2022-23 academic years are available via the Electronic Tools page in the e-Library, which may be accessed via the File Specifications link in the right-margin menu of this page.
+The MAP 160-Byte File Layout Specifications, FTP process instructions and Alternative Application Student Record School File Layout document for the 2023-24 academic year is available via the Electronic Tools page in the e-Library, which may be accessed via the File Specifications link in the right-margin menu of this page.

 - The GAP Access portal, including the MAP system, is available each day between the hours of 7 a.m. and 10 p.m.
 (CT).

-- The MAP system via GAP Access works best using Internet Explorer 8.0 or higher.
+- The MAP system via GAP Access can be experienced best using the Google Chrome browser.

 - Adjust the screen resolution if needed.